-The common causes of rotator cuff impingement fall into two categories, primary impingement from bony abnormalities, and secondary impingement from instability:
+The common causes of subacromial impingement fall into two categories:

-a) Degeneration: Wear and tear of the acromion can result in bone spurs developing.
+A common cause of primary shoulder impingement syndrome is wear and tear of the acromion which results in bone spurs.
 Rather than the acromion being smooth, small outgrowths of bone stick out and rub on the rotator cuff tendons, leading to shoulder impingement syndrome.
-This may happen through repetitive movements or as part of the aging process
+This degeneration may happen through repetitive movements or as part of the normal aging process.

-b) Congenital Abnormalities: In some people, their acromion forms at a slightly different angle affecting the shape of the acromial arch which can reduce the space in the subacromial space.
-This also increases the friction on the rotator cuff tendons leading to shoulder impingement syndrome
+Another common cause of primary shoulder impingement syndrome is a congenital abnormality - i.e. present since birth.
+In some people, the acromion forms at a slightly different angle affecting the shape of the acromial arch which can reduce the space in the subacromial space.
+This also increases the friction on the rotator cuff tendons leading to shoulder impingement syndrome.

-b) Bursitis: Excessive friction on the subacromial bursa leads to inflammation, known as subacromial bursitis.
+Another common cause of secondary shoulder impingement syndrome is bursitis.
+Excessive friction on the subacromial bursa leads to inflammation of the small fluid-filled sac, known as subacromial bursitis.
 Again, this reduces the subacromial space leading to shoulder impingement syndrome.
 You can find out more in the shoulder bursitis section.

-In some cases, your doctor may send you for further tests.
+In some cases, your doctor may send you for further tests if they suspect shoulder impingement syndrome.
 X-rays may be done to check for the presence of bone spurs and to rule out other conditions.
 An ultrasound scan may be done to assess the soft tissues for any damage such as bursitis, rotator cuff tears or calcium deposits in the tendon.

 Successful treatment of shoulder impingement syndrome relies on correctly identifying the cause of the impingement e.g. you would treat impingement from bone spurs differently from impingement due to muscle imbalance.
 Without this, treatment will be ineffective and even if the pain does settle, it is likely to return.